Welcome to Showtime on Ice!

 What is included in the cost?
 The cost includes audition time, instruction, costume, rehearsal ice time, staging fees, an official show program for each skater, participation in all four shows and an autograph session with the guest skaters.

 Are there any additional costs?
 We do have a father/daughter number in the show.
-If your skater and her dad would like to participate, there is an additional $10 charge to cover chorography and skates for the dad.
+If your skater and her dad would like to participate, there is an additional $10 charge to cover choreography.
 We do offer official Showtime on Ice apparel and t-shirts for purchase.
-You can also purchase an ad for your skater in the show program.
+You may also purchase an ad for your skater in the official show program.
 These are all optional.

 How many skaters are in the show?
 We generally have about 150-160 skaters in the show.